 What is Point of Purchase Marketing?

-Point of purchase (POP) marketing is a way of promoting products in a brick-and-mortar store with the use of displays that are placed in the general vicinity where the purchase is made.
+Point of purchase (POP) marketing is a way of promoting products in a brick-and-mortar store using displays placed in the general vicinity where the purchase is made.
 Generally, this means any type of banner or display that is situated before or in the checkout aisle but can also include displays where the product is found within the store.

 What is Point of Sale Marketing?

 Point of sale (POS) marketing is a similar product display tactic that refers to promotional items placed at the exact site where the products are scanned and paid for.
-Although POP and POS can be considered one and the same, there are a few details that cause the distinction.
+Although POP and POS can be considered one and the same, a few details cause the distinction.

 What Is the Difference Between POP and POS?